buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcReferentTypeEnum.md

 >NOTE definition from ISO 19148:2021

 ### POSITION
 Used to fully describe a linearly referenced location given by the linear element being measured (the _IfcAlignment_ into which the _IfcReferent_ is nested), the method of measurement (_Pset_LinearReferencingMethod_) and a measure value specified with a distance expression (_Pset_DistanceExpression_).
-If a linear referencing method is specified for the position, it overrides any linear referencing method specified for the alignment.”
+If a linear referencing method is specified for the position, it overrides any linear referencing method specified for the alignment.

 ### USERDEFINED
 User defined.